-An alternative is to use an authentication server (AS) that knows the passwords of all users and stores these in a centralized database.
+In an unprotected network environment, any client can apply to any server for users and stores these in a centralized database.
 In addition, the AS shares a unique secret key with each server.
 The simple authentication dialogue is as follows: